 Counselling Training

-My counselling training began in 1999 when I undertook a training with Buckinghamshire Chilterns University College in Existential and Person Centred Counselling.
-I gained a Certificate in Existential and Person Centred Counselling.
-My training continued with the Academy of Spiritual Attitudes and Awareness (AOSAA).
-There I gained my Diploma in Counselling and Psychotherapy with Spiritual Attitudes and Awareness.
+My counselling training began in 1999 at East Berkshire College.
+I studied Existential and Person Centred Counselling.
+There I gained my Certificate in Existential and Person Centred Counselling.
+Later my training continued with the Academy of Spiritual Attitudes and Awareness (AOSAA).
+There I gained a Diploma in Counselling and Psychotherapy with Spiritual Attitudes and Awareness.

 Body Therapist Training